orangedsoft/RailsAutoCompleteHelper/README.md

-# rails-class-helper
+# RailsAutoCompleteHelper.app
  Native Mac app, autocomplete helper for Rails projects that pulls data from model files.

-This app will accept a folder and load the files located in app/models/ and search for:
+This app will accept a project folder and load the files located in /app/models/ and search for:
 - Methods and self.methods, found by lines that begin with "def "
 - Properties, found by the schema information produced by the Annotate gem
 - Assocations, found by lines beginning with the various Rails association types